opencv/opencv/modules/ml/doc/neural_networks.rst

 So, the whole trained network works as follows:

 #.
-It takes the feature vector as input.
+Take the feature vector as input.
 The vector size is equal to the size of the input layer.

 #.
-Values are passed as input to the first hidden layer.
+Pass values as input to the first hidden layer.

 #.
-Outputs of the hidden layer are computed using the weights and the activation functions.
+Compute outputs of the hidden layer using the weights and the activation functions.

 #.
-Outputs are passed further downstream until you compute the output layer.
+Pass outputs further downstream until you compute the output layer.

 So, to compute the network, you need to know all the weights